Docs

 MYSQL

 This is a tab-delimited format with a LF character as the line separator.
-Values are not quoted and special characters are escaped with \
+Values are not quoted and special characters are escaped with \.
+The default NULL string is \N.

 Settings are: